colonelwatch/abstracts-search/README.md

 conda activate abstracts-search
 ```

-The above commands do not yet download the generated embeddings or the built index, which are in `abstracts-embeddings` and `abstracts-index`.
+The above commands do not yet download the generated embeddings or the built index, which are in `abstracts-embeddings` and `abstracts-faiss`.

 * To proceed building as usual, download the submodules, and then a recovery command needs to be run.

 ```
-git submodule update --init --recursive make recover huggingface-cli lfs-enable-largefiles abstracts-index/faiss
+git submodule update --init --recursive make recover huggingface-cli lfs-enable-largefiles abstracts-faiss
 ```

 * To build from scratch, the submodules can be downloaded but with those things skipped.